 On the second one point your toes, engage the legs and come up on your fingertips, again, bring your hands forward from your hips, not in line with the hips.
-Now press the floor away form you and lift both legs as high as possible, if you want to use blocks under your hands do so, the point is to engage the core, legs and pull everything in to lift up.
+Now press the floor away from you and lift both legs as high as possible, if you want to use blocks under your hands do so, the point is to engage the core, legs and pull everything in to lift up.

 For the third one palms flat on the floor this time in line with your hips (no blocks).
-Point your toes and engage both legs, then belly in and lift one leg at the time (keeping the other one still engage) the hands give you balance but your are not pressing the floor away, all comes from you core and legs.
+Point your toes and engage both legs, then belly in and lift one leg at the time (keeping the other one still engage) the hands give you balance but you are not pressing the floor away, all comes from your core and legs.
 Then repeat with the other side.

 I will let you guys work on this as you want, but make it at least 3 sets, you decide how long you stay on each one.

-Look forward in between you hands, engage your core and lift your elbows from the floor into high plank, round the spine (angry cat spine).
-Lower your elbows again, if you feel this is enough for you stay here and keep working on these movements.
+Look forward in between your hands, engage your core and lift your elbows from the floor into high plank, round the spine (angry cat spine).
+Lower your elbows again, if you feel this is enough for you to stay here and keep working on these movements.
 If you feel you can go for more?
 Once you are in plank lean forward and lower into chaturanga (remember day1, same thing). then back to dolphin.

 I love, absolutely love this combo.
 Take your time, it’s not a competition!
-Slow and mindful movement is what helps you develop strength. three set of 10 will do it.
+Slow and mindful movement is what helps you develop strength. three sets of 10 will do it.
 I know ten is a lot, so see what works for you.